collective/volto-plausible/README.md

 # volto-plausible

-Plausible.io integration for Volto projects
+[Plausible.io](https://plausible.io/) integration for Volto projects.

-To be used with mrs-developer, see [Volto docs](https://docs.voltocms.com/customizing/add-ons/) for further usage informations.

 Install with mrs-developer (see [Volto docs](https://docs.voltocms.com/customizing/add-ons/)) or with: